Skip to content

 6. Security Assurance

-Since the usage mode of Sidecar essentially involves sending arbitrary executable code to the host machine, it poses potential risks.
+Since the usage pattern of Sidecar essentially sends arbitrary executable code to the host machine, it is inherently dangerous.

-Therefore, Sidecar has the following restrictions in its implementation and deployment:
+Therefore, Sidecar has the following restrictions in implementation and deployment:

-1. The Sidecar service runs under the dffs user (i.e., the first letters abbreviation of DataFlux Func Sidecar)
+1. Sidecar service runs as the dffs user (i.e., DataFlux Func Sidecar initials)

-2. Sidecar must be configured with a SecretKey to properly call and execute Shell commands
+2. Sidecar must be configured with a SecretKey to execute shell commands normally

-3. SidecarHelper.shell(...) internally implements HmacSha1 signing to prevent tampering and replay attacks
+3. SidecarHelper.shell(...) internally implements HmacSha1 signature to prevent tampering and replay attacks

-Since the Sidecar service runs under the dffs user, it cannot execute commands requiring root privileges or manipulate files belonging to other users.
-If necessary, you can add the dffs user to user groups or modify file-related permissions.
+Since the Sidecar service runs as the dffs user, it cannot execute commands that require root privileges or operate on files of other users.
+If needed, you can add the dffs user to a group or modify file permissions.